 The spices in this sauerkraut make it a very versatile condiment.
 It has a slightly spiced flavor that pairs nicely with all sorts of different meals.

 Here are a few ways to serve turmeric sauerkraut:

 - Trendy hot dog or hamburger topping

-- Served as part of an Indian-inspired curry
+- Served on top of an Indian spiced curry

 - Filling for Ethiopian injera flatbread

 - An immune-boosting side dish for winter meals

 - As an alternative to salsa on tacos and pupusas

 Spiced Turmeric Sauerkraut